abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 into being and pass away.
 One of the functions of patience is to help us refrain from feeding our defilements.
 When we’re not feeding or nourishing our reactive moods, then there’s a real steadiness there.
-With khanti present we’re not trying to manipulate conditions around us so that they suit our preferences or to manipulate people to make them pleasing to be around.
+With khanti present, we’re not trying to manipulate conditions around us so that they suit our preferences or to manipulate people to make them pleasing to be around.
 Neither worldly conditions nor people are going to fulfill our preferences or desires.
 But when we have khanti to